Why Recycled Plastic Is The Best Packaging Choice

 Caterline

-Caterline is a Manchester based manufacturer of catering disposables and they have worked hard to ensure that their products meet all of the environmental standards required by their customers and any relevant legislation.
-The Company has invested into its own extrusion and recycling equipment and supplies its products to restaurants, sandwich shops, caterers, corporate events and party planners.
+Caterline is a Manchester based manufacturer of catering platters & lids and they work hard to ensure that their products meet all the required environmental standards including investment into extrusion and recycling equipment.
+The Company also sources its raw materials locally to reduce their carbon footprint & supply eco-friendly catering trays & lids to restaurants, sandwich shops, caterers, party planners as well as directly to end users.

-The Caterline sandwich platter range is widely used for all sorts of parties and events such as weddings, birthdays, Christmas functions, Diwali and is the ideal way to protect and display cold food buffets food such as sandwiches,salads, pork pies and sausage rolls, crisps and of course cakes and sweets.
+The Caterline serving platter range is widely used for all sorts of catering at events such as weddings, birthdays, Christmas functions, office parties and Diwali as the ideal way to protect and display buffet food such as sandwiches, salads, pork pies and sausage rolls, crisps and of course cakes and sweets.

-All of the platter bases and lids can be washed and reused many times over and once finished with they are 100% recyclable
+All of the platter bases and lids can be washed and reused many times over and as our platters have been designed for repeated use, they are stronger and more durable than similar products.
+Once finished with the serving platters are 100% recyclable.

 www.caterline.net